What is Cash Flow Forecasting and Why It Matters for Your Business

 What cash flow forecasting actually does

-Effective cash flow forecasting involves predicting the inflows and outflows of cash over a given period, using historical data and industry trends.
-This process helps businesses identify potential cash flow risks and take proactive measures to mitigate them.
+Effective cash flow forecasting involves predicting the inflows and outflows of cash through your business over a given period.

-A comprehensive cash flow forecast typically includes several key components:
+A cash flow forecast typically includes several key components:

 Sales forecasts

-Estimating the value of goods or services expected to be sold, including tracking invoices issued to customers
+Estimating the value of goods or services you expect to sell during a specific period, and tracking invoices you have issued to customers.

 Cash receipts